 4-H Youth Development

-As a component of the school system curriculum, Athens-Clarke County 4-H serves all youth in grades five through eight.
-In 2019, more than 800 children and teenagers participated in Athens-Clarke County 4-H. They learned and excelled in leadership, citizenship, public speaking, critical thinking skills, teamwork, building character and good sportsmanship.
-The 4-H program offers a variety of after-school educational activities.
-Students may join after-school judging teams, including forestry, wildlife, consumer judging and poultry.
+As a component of the school system curriculum, Athens-Clarke County 4-H continues to serve all youth in grades five through eight though Virtual Programs.
+In 2020, more than 800 children and teenagers received information about Athens-Clarke County 4-H opportunities with 200 participating in Zoom Educational Programs and 62 participating in conferences and competitions.
+They learned and excelled in leadership, citizenship, public speaking, critical thinking skills, teamwork, building character and good sportsmanship.
+The 4-H program offered a variety of Virtual after-school educational activities.
+Students may join judging teams, including forestry, wildlife, consumer judging and poultry.
 As part of these educational teams, students learn subject matter to prepare for competitions.

 Agriculture and Natural Resources

-Agriculture and Natural Resources personnel made more than 5,200 educational contacts in the community.
-These contacts were made in a wide variety of settings from teaching gardening classes, such as the popular “Free Monthly Gardening Class” series held at the Athens-Clarke County Library, to civic group presentations, “Ask a Master Gardener” booths at farmers markets, home site visits and informational exhibits and activities at local events.
-More than 19,000 issues of Shades of Green, the Athens-Clarke County Extension monthly gardening newsletter, were distributed to more than 1,980 community members.
-More than 170 Athens-Clarke County Master Gardener Extension Volunteers contributed more than 11,000 hours at UGA demonstration gardens, the State Botanical Garden of Georgia and Athens-Clarke County school gardens.
-Two Plant a Row for the Hungry vegetable gardens produced more than 5,000 pounds of fresh produce for local food banks.
-With the assistance and supervision of Athens-Clarke County Extension employees, Master Gardeners answered more than 600 phone calls, emails and in-person questions from the community.
+Agriculture and Natural Resources personnel made more than 1,285 educational contacts in the community.
+These contacts were made in a wide variety of settings, from teaching gardening classes, such as the popular free “Green Thumb Lecture” series, to civic group presentations, Master Gardener classes, home site visits and informational exhibits and activities at local events.
+More than 23,000 issues of Shades of Green, the Athens-Clarke County Extension monthly gardening newsletter, were distributed to more than 1,980 community members.
+More than 150 Athens-Clarke County Master Gardener Extension Volunteers contributed more than 7,000 hours at UGA demonstration gardens, the State Botanical Garden of Georgia and Athens-Clarke County school gardens.
+Two Plant a Row for the Hungry vegetable gardens produced more than 3,779 pounds of fresh produce for local food banks.
+With the assistance and supervision of Athens-Clarke County Extension employees, Master Gardeners answered more than 328 phone calls, emails and in-person questions from the community.
 These questions covered home vegetable gardening, ornamental and landscape plantings, turf information, pest control recommendations and plant, insect and disease identification.